trixi-framework/paper-2021-juliacon/pid_runs/README.md

   #               volume_integral=VolumeIntegralFluxDifferencing(volume_flux))
   ```

-## FLUXO configuration, compilation and run instructions
+## FLUXO configuration, compilation, and run instructions

 The files necessary to reproduce the FLUXO simulations for the PID comparison are also included.
-These simulation we run on the same heavily warped periodic box mesh.
+These simulation were run on the same heavily warped periodic box mesh.
 For the FLUXO simulations this mesh is read into the code from the file `ConformBoxHeavilyWarped_04_mesh.h5` at runtime.
 This mesh file was generated with the [High Order Preprocessor (HOPR)](https://www.hopr-project.org/index.php/Home) tool.
 We also include the `hopr_parameter_ConformBoxHeavilyWarped.ini` file used with HOPR to generate this mesh.